AriaSalvatrice/aria-3d-prints/Desktop Computer Combined SD Micro-SD and USB Holder/README.md

 Desktop Computer Combined SD, Micro-SD, and USB Holder
 ======================================================

-This universal holder will fit atop a 185 mm wide computer case.
+This universal holder will fit atop a 185 mm wide ATX Tower desktop computer case.
 The fit isn't tight, it is held in place using a little dab of adhesive putty on both sides.

 License: CC-BY-NC-SA 4.0